npentrel/devrel-strategy-sbs/Step 3: Define themes/README.md

 - encourage peer support & recommendation
 - value customers even if the person's company cannot pay for your product right now

 These reasons all align with some part of the DevRel funnel.
-This DevRel funnel is closely related to Dave McClure's AARRR metrics which has been extended by [Phil Leggetter](https://www.leggetter.co.uk/2016/02/03/defining-developer-relations.html) to work better for our purposes. [[1]](https://www.leggetter.co.uk/2016/02/03/defining-developer-relations.html) [[2]](https://hoopy.io/).
+This DevRel funnel is closely related to Dave McClure's AARRR metrics which has been extended by [Phil Leggetter](https://www.leggetter.co.uk/2016/02/03/defining-developer-relations.html) to work better for your purposes. [[1]](https://www.leggetter.co.uk/2016/02/03/defining-developer-relations.html) [[2]](https://hoopy.io/).

 ```
 \                /- Awareness (of the platform and what it does)